livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 In the editor we need to create the form defined in the metadata configuration: `bpSlugForm`.

-Add `app/metadata/bp-slug-form.vue` to your editor files
+Add `app/metadata/bp-slug-form.vue` to your editor files.

 ```vue
 <template>